 Next you are going to need some pencils, markers, or crayons.
 I suggest you start with a set of basic pencils with a minimum of 36 colors.
 I have tried a number of brands but have whittled my recommendations down to the top 3.

 These were the first pencils I purchased.
-After going through a number of marginal sets that look similar but perform poorly, I now cherish these pencils and their price point, currently less than $11 for 36 pencils.
+After going through a number of marginal sets that look similar but perform poorly, I now cherish these pencils and their price point.
 The leads on these pencils are soft enough to do some serious shading, yet hard enough to hold a good point and not break off in the sharpener.

 2. Artists Loft Colored Pencils, 48 Pack

 I purchased these at Michaels with a 50% coupon I found online These are a bit harder than the BTOOPs so they do not shade as well.
 On the other hand, they do not smeal, the color selection is fantastic, and, if you can find a discount coupon, the price is right.